MasihMoafi/-Guideline/README.md

 ### 1. Financial Market Analysis
 1.1 Time-Series Analysis for Bitcoin
-- Description: This project involves the analysis of Bitcoin's time-series data using LSTM and ResNet models.
-It showcases the ability to predict and analyze trends in cryptocurrency data.
+- Description: This project involves the analysis of Bitcoin's(or any other chart) time-series data using LSTM and ResNet in conjunction.
+Later, 2 trading strategies are implemented.
+One of which is profitable.
 - Algorithms: ResNet-LSTM

 1.2 Clustering 100 Cryptocurrencies
-- B-Description: I have performed clustering using k-means on 100 cryptocurrencies.
+- Description: clustering 100 crypto currencies using K-means algorithm.
 - Algorithms: K-Means Clustering

 ### 2. Medical Image Segmentation